pulp-platform/cheshire/docs/tg/xilinx.md

 To create a full Linux disk image from the ZSL, device tree, firmware, and Linux, run:

 ```
-make sw/boot/linux.gpt.bin
+make ${CHS_ROOT}/sw/boot/linux.gpt.bin
 ```

+where `CHS_ROOT` is the root of the Cheshire repository.
 Flash this image to an SD card as you did in the previous section, then insert the SD card and reset into boot mode 1.
 You should first see the ZSL print on the UART:

 ```
  /\___/\       Boot mode:       1